greatcyan/bi-analytics-handbook/README.md

 **Answer:**
 Outside of work, I enjoy working on electronic projects to keep my analytical skills sharp.
 I also have a keen interest in UI/UX design and regularly watch videos to enhance my dashboard design strategies.
 This hobby not only reinforces my technical skills but also fuels my creativity in presenting data intuitively.

+## Question: What is your greatest strength?

+**Answer:**
+My greatest strength lies in my analytical skills.
+Whether it's conducting circuit analysis, performing data analysis, or investigating failure scenarios, I excel in systematically breaking down complex problems to extract meaningful insights and solutions.
+This skill has not only enabled me to diagnose and resolve technical issues effectively but also to contribute valuable perspectives to strategic decision-making processes.

+## Question: Can you elaborate on your experience?

+**Answer:**
+I have substantial experience in circuit analysis, where I've tackled intricate electrical designs and troubleshooting scenarios.
+In data analysis, I've utilized tools like Excel, Python, and Power BI to uncover patterns and trends that inform critical business decisions.
+Additionally, my background in failure analysis has equipped me with a methodical approach to identifying root causes and implementing preventive measures.